vuongducphuong/documentation/content/applications/services/helpdesk/overview/help_center.rst

 going to :menuselection:`Helpdesk app --> Tickets --> All Tickets`, and selecting a :guilabel:`Ticket` from the list.

-When a :guilabel:`Ticket` is selected, Odoo reveals that ticket's detail form.
+When a :guilabel:`Ticket` is selected, Leansoft reveals that ticket's detail form.

 Click the :guilabel:`Knowledge (book)` icon, located above the chatter to open a search window.